jr0cket/salesforce-admin-workshop/index.md

 ---
 layout: home
-title: Salesforce Developer Workshop
+title: Salesforce Admin Workshop
 ---

-In this tutorial, you use the Salesforce Platform to build a conference management application that allows conference administrators to manage all the aspects of a conference: sessions, speakers, hotels, etc. You also create a simple consumer-facing application that allows conference attendees to view the conference schedule, and learn more about sessions and speakers.
+This exercise is designed to show you how to create a Salesforce App using only declarative tools.
+The goal is for you to become familiar with declarative app building on the Force.com platform and to give you a useable app that you can put to work today.

-## What You Will Learn
+## What you will Learn

-- Create Custom Objects
-- Use declarative features of the platform to create an Application, create Tabs, and optimize Page Layouts
-- Create Apex Classes
-- Use SOQL and DML to query, create, update and delete data
-- Create Triggers
-- Create Visualforce Pages
-- Create Controller Extensions and Custom Controllers
-- Use JavaScript in Visualforce Pages
-- Authenticate using OAuth
-- Access Salesforce data from JavaScript using JavaScript Remoting
-- Create a Custom Application using the REST APIs
-- Create Unit Tests
-- Create Batch Processes
+The example we will use for today’s lesson is a business case of managing Salesforce user requests and reporting back to management on our workload and deliverables.

+What we will be building is a Salesforce Admin App to track user requests, feature requests, log notes, and interact with the user via Chatter.
+Because user requests can vary from new employees being on-boarded to existing users leaving the company, all of the requests need to be kept private.

+As Admins we would also like to have fields that are accessible for the Admin and not users for internal notes.
+Finally, because we want to show our progress towards delivering new features/functionality we will build a simple dashboard to show management our progress.

+Salesforce's Service Cloud app has a standard object, Cases, that you could use to model Requests, but in this example we want to explore creating a custom object.

-## Prerequisites
+## Audience

-- To complete this workshop, all you need is a modern browser and a connection to the Internet
-- No prior knowledge of Salesforce is required
-- A working knowledge of Object-Oriented Programming is assumed
+This exercise is intended for Salesforce Admins new to the Force.com platform and for Salesforce Developers looking to get more experienced in declarative app building.

-## Browser Requirements
+## Version

-The following browsers are supported when working with the Developer Console:

-  - Most recent version of Google Chrome
-  - Most recent version of Mozilla Firefox
-  - Most recent version of Safari
-  - Internet Explorer 9 or higher
+You should be able to successfully complete all procedures using the Spring ‘14 version of Salesforce.

+## Can I use my tablet or phone?
+Most of the exercise can be completed using a tablet or phone, although screen size may be an issue with some steps, and a keyboard is convenient for Formulas.

 ## Issues

-- Please create an issue [here](https://github.com/ccoenraets/salesforce-developer-workshop/issues) if you run into any problem or if you have a suggestion to improve this workshop.
+- Please create an issue [here](https://github.com/jr0cket/salesforce-admin-workshop/issues) if you run into any problem or if you have a suggestion to improve this workshop.
 - You can also use the Comments section at the bottom of each module to ask a question or report a problem.